 Paris was never a city that I planned to go to.
-But once I found myself there in June 2010, I knew I had to find things to do in Paris and enjoy my few days in the french capital.
+But once I found myself there in June 2010, I knew I had to find things to do in Paris and enjoy my few days in the French capital.
 I decided to walk throughout Paris visiting all the sights I could in the least amount of time.
-These are the places I visited while I walked through Paris in a long afternoon.
+These are the places I visited while I marched through Paris in a long afternoon.

 If you are looking for a cheap place to stay in Paris, the St Christopher’s Inn Paris might the place you are looking for.

 It was at St Christopher’s Inn Paris that my walking tour of Paris started on that warm June day in 2010.
 My goal was to explore as much of Paris as I could in the short amount of time I was staying there.
 So, off I went in the subway from Crimé metro Station to Trocadéro.
 My goal was to start the city tour with the main tourist attraction France has to offer and the Eiffel Tower was the first thing I wanted to see.

 Things to do in Paris by foot

 After a few minutes on the subway, I left the Trocadéro subway station and stumbled upon the Eiffel Tower in the distance.
 Seeing the steel structure between the water spraying from the Fountain of Warsaw is something that is hard to forget.
 The Jardins du Trocadéro, Gardens of the Trocadero in English, is the first thing you will have to go through to get to the Eiffel Tower if you leave the subway at Trocadéro.